Paleontology in Wisconsin

 Paleontology in Wisconsin refers to paleontological research occurring within or conducted by people from the U.S. state of Wisconsin.
-The state has fossils from the Precambrian, much of the Paleozoic, and the later part of the Cenozoic.
+The state has fossils from the Precambrian, much of the Paleozoic, some parts of the Mesozoic and the later part of the Cenozoic.
 Most of the Paleozoic rocks are marine in origin.
 Because of the thick blanket of Pleistocene glacial sediment that covers the rock strata in most of the state, Wisconsin’s fossil record is relatively sparse.
 In spite of this, certain Wisconsin paleontological occurrences provide exceptional insights concerning the history and diversity of life on Earth.

 Prehistory

 Precambrian

 Many metamorphic, igneous and sedimentary rock units are exposed in the north-central part of Wisconsin.
 Although they are mostly barren of fossils, some of the sedimentary ones contain stromatolites.

 Cambrian

 Exposures of Cambrian rock units, many of which are fossiliferous, occur in western and central Wisconsin, especially along the banks of the Mississippi, Saint Croix and Wisconsin Rivers.
 Most of the rocks are Upper Cambrian; however, others are thought to be Middle Cambrian.
 Fossils of many groups of organisms have been found including stromatolites, conulariids, brachiopods, gastropods, monoplacophorans, trilobites, graptolites, and conodont elements.
 Wisconsin’s Cambrian rocks have also produced fossils of more aglaspidid (a grouping of arthropods closely related to trilobites) species (around 12) than those of any other state.
 A portion of central Wisconsin known as Blackberry Hill is a Konservat-Lagerstätte famous for its many types of trace fossils, mass strandings of jellyfish, and especially for producing fossils of one of the first animals to emerge from the sea and walk on land (i.e., a species of euthycarcinoid).